2015 Ohio CDL License

 ODPS Ohio Bureau of Motor Vehicles Commercial Driver License (CDL)Ohio CDL Fees

-To obtain a CDL you will need to pay the appropriate fees.
+To obtain an Ohio CDL you will need to pay the appropriate fees.

 $10.00 for the pre-trip inspection portion of the test;